Sandia Mountains Rock Climbing

 Getting There

-The majority of the climbs are accessed from the Sandia Crest, though some are approached from the foothills of Albuquerque (these directions will be give in the appropriate sections):
+The majority of the climbs are accessed from the top of the mountain (aka the Sandia Crest) via a road that travels up the east side.
+Some routes are approached from the bottom of the mountain (aka the foothills of Albuquerque) and these directions will be give in the appropriate sections.

 - Starting from Albuquerque, take I-40 east through Tijeras Canyon, exiting on the Tijeras exit (exit 175).